Sublet Offices Guide

-It’s not always clear how subletting a commercial office space works, so businesses who are potentially interested can sometimes overlook the opportunity completely.
+It’s not always clear how subletting an office space works, so businesses who are potentially interested can sometimes overlook the opportunity completely.

 Depending on the space available and the size of the company wishing to sublet, it may be an attractive option for both businesses involved.
 To find out if it is suitable for you, here is an overview of how subletting works.

 Interested in a sublet office space in London or across the UK?
 Contact us today.

 A sublet office refers to an existing company leasing out part of the property to a new business (after being granted permission by the landlord).
 The property can also be sublet further by the new business to another party, creating a long chain of occupants and agreements.

 In most cases, all subtenants will have to agree to the terms set out in the original agreement.
 Subletting an office can be a more cost-effective option for the company wishing to move in and allow the existing occupying business to save on their own overheads.

 However, there are not usually many on the market.
 The legal process involved with securing this office type can also be quite long and complicated, which is not always beneficial for businesses looking for a quick solution.

 If you are wondering what advantages you can enjoy from renting a sublet office, you should take the following into consideration:

 As is standard with any property you rent out, professional landlords will ask you to undergo a credit check as part of your application.
 In most cases if you have a credit score below 650, you are likely to be rejected for a traditional lease.
 However, those who aren’t professional landlords that sublet generally offer more flexibility.
 That means a score lower than 650 is often accepted, even if you have a poor credit history.